-SERVICE INDICATORS: Based on Theory of Change and expected outputs, outcomes, and impact.
-Each service should provide data for reporting under one or many indicators from the respective monitoring. evaluation and learning (MEL) frameworks because of the SERVIR program design.
-While unlikely, there may be situations where a service will not contribute to the USAID reporting indicators.
-These situations should be elaborated under "Notes" section.
-EG.11-1 Number of people trained in climate change adaptation supported by USG assistance EG.11-2 Number of institutions with improved capacity to address climate change \square risks as supported by USG assistance EG.11-4 Amount of investment mobilized (in USD) for climate change adaptation as CORE USAID- \square Reporting supported by USG assistance Indicators (check EG.13-1 Number of people trained in sustainable landscapes supported by USG all applicable) assistance EG.13-2 Number of institutions with improved capacity to address sustainable \square landscapes issues as supported by USG assistance EG.13-4 Amount of investment mobilized (in USD) for sustainable landscapes as supported by USG assistance
+S: Based on Theory of Change and expected outputs, outcomes, and impact.
+Each lata for reporting under one or many indicators from the respective monitoring, (MEL) frameworks because of the SERVIR program design.
+While unlikely, there may be situations where a se ervice will not contribute to the USAID reporting indicators.
+These situations should be elaborated under "l Votes EG.11-1 Number of people trained in climate change adaptation supported by USG assistance EG.11-2 Number of institutions with improved capacity to address climate change risks as supported by USG assistance EG.11-4 Amount of investment mobilized (in USD) for climate change adaptation as supported by USG assistance EG.13-1 Number of people trained in sustainable landscapes supported by USG assistance CORE USAID- EG.13-2 Number of institutions with improved capacity to address sustainable landscapes issues as supported by USG assistance Reporting Indicators ( check all applicable ) EG.13-4 Amount of investment mobilized (in USD) for sustainable landscapes as supported by USG assistance SERVIR1.

-SERVIR1.
 Number of institutions engaged in regional knowledge exchange through SERVIR SERVIR2.
 Number of scientists or decision-makers participating in exchanges between SERVIR and partner institutions SERVIR3.
 Number of SERVIR data layers standardized and made available in data portals SERVIR4.
 Number of data agreements developed/created with USG assistance SERVIR5.
-Number of regional stakeholders co-developing climate mitigation and/or adaptation tools, technologies, and methodologies Other USAID- STIR.10 Number of innovations supported through USG assistance Reporting Indicators (if STIR.11 Number of innovations supported through USG assistance with demonstrated uptake by the public and/or private sector applicable due to mission requirements or contract, check all applicable).
-STIR.12 Number of peer-reviewed scientific publications resulting from USG support to research and implementation programs OPTIONAL: Hub- specific (enter any hub specific indicator applicable to the service) NOTES: Incl ude any relevant notes THEORY OF CHANGE DIAGRAM (optional) Plea app GRAM INCLUDED: YES NO ase indicate if you developed a diagram of the Theory of Change and check ropriate box.
-Then, attach diagram of the Theory of Change if you wish to provide alization of the service TOC to this document.
+Number of regional stakeholders co-developing climate mitigation and/or adaptation tools, technologies, and methodologies Other USAID- STIR.10 Number of innovations supported through USG assistance Reporting Indicators (if STIR.11 Number of innovations supported through USG assistance with demonstrated uptake by the public and/or private sector applicable due to mission STID 12 Number of poor reviewed ecceptific publications regulting from LICC aupport requirements or contract, check STIR.12 Number of peer-reviewed scientific publications resulting from USG support to research and implementation programs all applicable).
+OPTIONAL: Hub- specific (enter any Hub specific indicator applicable to the service) NOTES: Include any relevant notes DIA DIAGRAM INCLUDED: YES NO THEORY OF CHANGE DIAGRAM Please indicate if you developed a diagram of the Theory of Change and check appropriate box.
+Then, attach diagram of the Theory of Change if you wish to provide (optional) visualization of the service TOC to this document.